York woman convicted of plotting to destroy 5G masts

-Christine Grayson wrote she needed a "sabotage team" to "get rid of these 5G bloody near me" in a Telegram exchange on August 7 2021, a jury at Leeds Crown Court heard.
+Christine Grayson wrote she needed a "sabotage team" to "get rid of these 5G masts bloody near me" in a Telegram online message exchange on August 7, 2021, a jury at Leeds Crown Court heard.

 The 59-year-old believed they were linked to the Covid-19 vaccine.